 No Bathrooms or Showers

 As far as showers go, baby wipes or body wipes will go a long way.
 There are many varieties out there, some of which are biodegradable.
 I use Goodwipes body wipes and Caboo Bamboo Baby Wipes.
 I spent three months bike camping across Central Asia, only staying in a hotel with a shower once every 7 to 10 days.
 When on a trip that long, carrying a full supply of baby wipes is difficult to pull off.
-Most any variety of hypo-allergenic anti bacterial baby wipes will suffice—though some are more scented than others.
+Most any variety of hypo-allergenic anti-bacterial baby wipes will suffice—though some are more scented than others.
 I should know, I purchased them in nearly every town I passed through for 10,000 kilometers.
 You can also rinse off in a stream, river, or lake using biodegradable soap like Campsuds.
 Sometimes, an old-fashioned rinsing is all you need to feel refreshed.

 Some locations in the U.S., like Yosemite, require that you pack your waste up, and take it with you out of the park.
 In most places, as long as you bury your waste, you should be fine.
 A small trowel for digging should allow you to properly bury your waste.
 Make sure to dig at least 200 yards from the campsite, trail or water source.
-Dig a hole 6 to 8 inches deep the fill it in when when you’re done.
+Dig a hole 6 to 8 inches deep, then fill it in when you’re done.
 Make sure to bring a bag or container for toilet paper or baby wipe disposal, as many of them are not biodegradable.

 Out in the backcountry, the sun is your friend and your power source.
 There are a variety of solar panels available, many of which can be attached to your backpack to collect the sun’s energy while you hike, which are a perfect addition to your primitive camping checklist if you need the extra power.
 Most of them can charge your devices in real time or from energy stored in an onboard battery.
 If you’re out of cell service range, though, you won’t really need to charge your phone, though.
+For some added safety, you may want to consider bringing along a weather radio, to alert you of any incoming storm weather.
+Having a long-range walkie talkie with you is another smart resource that you may want to have if losing cell service could be an issue.

 A headlamp is essential though for nighttime, or some other sort of lighting source.
 There are all kinds of solar powered lights and lamps available for use inside and outside your tent.
 Biolite also makes a camp stove that converts fire into energy that will power a lamp or charge a phone or GPS device.